Top 5 This Week

 10. The Lake District

-England’s largest national park, the Lake District, is a landscape of glacial lakes (windermere, Coniston Water, Ullswater) surrounded by the highest peaks in England (Scafell Pike, Helvellyn).
+England’s largest national park, the Lake District, is a landscape of glacial lakes (Windermere, Coniston Water, Ullswater) surrounded by the highest peaks in England (Scafell Pike, Helvellyn).
 It inspired the Romantic poets — Wordsworth and Coleridge lived here — and was the setting for Beatrix Potter’s Peter Rabbit stories.
 Walking is the primary activity, with everything from gentle lakeshore strolls to challenging ridge walks.
 Ambleside and Keswick are the main visitor towns.

 11. Stonehenge and Wiltshire